wp-plugins/bruteprotect/readme.txt

 == Changelog ==

+= 0.9.5 =
+* Major code rewrite!
+Every line of code was reviewed, optimized, and made prettier.
+It can be prettier, though, and we're going to keep working on that
+* Blocked users from obtaining a key on a local environment
+* Laid groundwork for Clef Integration

 = 0.9.9 =
 * Add in the ability to whitelist IPs or IP blocks
 * Improve wp-login.php performance via $pagenow -- thanks Mark Barnes!